Package 'labelled'

 null_action

 for data frames, by default NULL will be returned for columns with no variable label.
-Use "fill" to populate with the column name instead, or "skip" to remove such values from the returned list.
+Use "fill" to populate with the column name instead, "skip" to remove such values from the returned list, "na" to populate with NA or "empty" to populate with an empty string ("").

 recurse